phax/as2-peppol/README.md

 # News and Noteworthy

+* v3.0.1 - 2018-04-05
+  * Updated to as2-lib 4.0.2 fixing usage of BC PKCS 12 keystore instead of JDK PKCS 12 keystore
+  * Exceptions in MDN processing are now propagated to the outside world
 * v3.0.0 - 2018-02-12
   * Updated to ph-commons 9.0.1
   * The `StandardBusinessDocument` send out, uses the default XML namespace prefix ("") instead of "sh"